Menu

 • AFRA will contact you to schedule an on-site audit.

-• A disassembly does not need to be witnessed during the initial audit; however, one of the surveillance audits must coincide with a disassembly.
+• A disassembly does not need to be witnessed during the initial audit; however, first surveillance audits must coincide with a disassembly.

 • Company must provide the auditor with the completed Quality Manual and Checklist to the auditor at least two (2) weeks prior to the audit.